williambarshop/milkyway_compose/README.md

 Docker compose for MilkyWay.
 This is intended for setup onto a simple cluster with BOTH a Linux and Windows host machine.

 ## **Requirements:**
-- Two virtualization capable machine installations (virtual or physical).
+- Two virtualization capable environments (virtual or physical).
-  * Make sure that if either machine is a virtual machine, it is capable of running a nested hypervisor
+  * Make sure that if either environment is a virtual machine, it is capable of running a nested hypervisor.
-- One must be running Linux
+- At least one must be running Linux
-- One must be running Windows 10 Pro with the Creators Update
+- At least one must be running Windows 10 Pro with the Creators Update
-- Both must have Docker installed (>= version 1.13)
+- All nodes must have Docker installed (>= version 1.13-- we have tested with 1.17)